 Spanish international striker David Villa had two good opportunities within the first 10 minutes after the break, the latter requiring a good reflex save from Getafe keeper Oscar Ustari.

-Granero then hit the cross bar from 20 yards out just after the hour to show that Getafe hadn't thrown in the towel.
+No surrender for Getafe Granero then hit the cross bar from 20 yards out just after the hour to show that Getafe hadn't thrown in the towel.
 Valencia keeper Timo Hildebrand then pulled off a magnificent save to keep out Braulio Nobrega's header 10 minutes from the whistle before second-half substitute Fernando Morientes clinched the Cup for Valencia four minutes later.

 Ustari could only parry away a rasping free kick by Ruben Baraja from 25 metres out and Morientes nipped forward to head home the bouncing ball.